tauplatform/rhomobile-docs/docs/en/edge/guide/build_win.md

 The application log 'Rholog.txt' is placed in `<Application folder>\rho`

 ##Switching Qt versions
-RhoMobile applications can be built only with Visual Studio 2008 or Visual Studio 2012 or Visual Studio 2015, and only with Qt 5.1.1.0 or Qt 5.5.0.0 or  Qt 5.8.0 If after following the steps above a different version of Qt is desired, follow these steps to make the switch:
+RhoMobile applications can be built only with Visual Studio 2008, Visual Studio 2012 or Visual Studio 2015, and only with Qt 5.1.1, Qt 5.5.0 or Qt 5.9.6 If after following the steps above a different version of Qt is desired, follow these steps to make the switch:

 1. Go to the Qt website and download and install the desired Qt version for Visual Studio 2008 or Visual Studio 2012 or Visual Studio 2015.
 2. Verify the Qt installation path.
-It should be something like: C:\Qt\<QtVersion>\<VSVersion>
+It should be something like: `C:\Qt\Qt<QtVersion>\<QtVersion>\<VSVersion>`
 3. Close RhoStudio and all command-prompt windows.
 4. Update or create a system variable called 'QTDIR' with the directory verified in Step 2.
 5. Update the `msvc` parameter in the `Build.yml` to reflect the desired Visual Studio version, if necessary.
 6. Be sure the `deployqt` and `deploymsvc` parameters in the `build.yml` both contain a value of 0.
 7. Start building the application.
 8. Prepare a target system for testing the newly built application (**which must not be the development host**):
-    9. On the test target, install the Microsoft Visual C++ Runtime for 2008 or 2012 to coincide with the version being used for the build.
+    9. On the test target, install the Microsoft Visual C++ Runtime for 2008 or 2012 or 2015 to coincide with the version being used for the build.
     10. Install the same Qt version on the target system as installed in Step 1, above.
     11. Add the installed Qt directory from Step 2 to the 'PATH' environment variable (use a semicolon to append to the end of the path).
     12. When the build finishes, copy the contents of `<application-root>/bin/target/win32/tmp` from the development host to the `C:\<application-root>` of the target.
 This is the newly built application.
     13. Close any command-prompt windows that might be open on the target.
-    14. Double click application on the target: C:\<application-root>\<Application>.exe.
+    14. Double click application on the target: `C:\<application-root>\<Application>.exe`.
 15. Observe, test and explore the application with the new version of Qt.